harttu/transformers-ner/README.md

 # transformers-ner
-Fork fro Huggingface transformers example
+Fork from Huggingface transformers example

 ## Installing on Puhti
 The following should work at least for running slurm jobs.
 Interactive session might require something extra.